Black Opal Gemstone Information

 About Black Opal - History and Introduction

-Black opal is by far the most valuable and appreciated of all opal varieties, especially those from Australia's infamous Lightning Ridge.
-Often times, black opal stones will contain reminiscences of common opal which remain intact throughout production.
-Typically, the common opal is strategically placed on the backside of finished black opal stones.
-The common opal, referred to as 'potch', actually enhances the role of the black body tone's canvas by accentuating the boisterous vibrancy of other colors that black opal can radiate.
+Black opal is by far the most valuable and appreciated of all opal varieties, especially those from Australia's famous Lightning Ridge.
+Often, black opal stones will contain aspects of common opal which remain intact throughout production.
+Typically, common opal is strategically left on the backside of finished black opal stones.
+The common opal, referred to as 'potch', actually enhances the black opal body tone and accentuates the boisterous vibrancy of other colors that black opal can radiate.
 It is because of black opal's ability to display such vivid and intense colors that black opal is considered to be the most valuable type of opal available today.

-Black Opal can easily be distinguished from common opals by the color of their body tone.
+Black opals can easily be distinguished from common opals by the color of their body tone.
 However, identifying natural untreated black opal from synthetic, lab created or treated opal can be nearly impossible without proper lab testing and equipment.
 Typically, if the black opal appears to be too colorful and too perfectly patterned, there is a good chance that it has been enhanced.
-Natural untreated black opal will typically always have flaws, which is what makes the stone unique.
+Natural untreated black opal will typically always have flaws, which make the stone unique.

-Almost all black opal is mined from northern New South Wales and the majority of these are mined specifically from Lightning Ridge.
-Lighting Ridge has become known as the world's biggest supplier of black opal, extracting incredible amounts of opal year round.
-Other sources for black opal include Ethiopia, but Ethiopian black opal is enhanced through smoke treatment to darken the body tone color.
+Almost all black opals are mined from Northern New South Wales and the majority of these are mined specifically from Lightning Ridge.
+Lighting Ridge has become known as the world's biggest supplier of black opal, and extracts incredible amounts of opal all year round.
+Other sources for black opal include Ethiopia, but Ethiopian black opal is usually enhanced through smoke treatment to darken the body tone color.
 No other origin or source can rival the quality and color of Australia's black opal.

 Buying Black Opal and Determining Black Opal Gemstone Value